-Ohio State University
+Biomedical Engineering & Orthopaedics Ohio State University

-Alan S. Litsky, MD, ScDAssociate Professor Biomedical Engineering & Orthopaedics he also serves as Director of Orthopaedic Research.
+Biographical Sketch: Alan S. Litsky, MD ScD, is an associate professor of Biomedical Engineering and Orthopaedics at Ohio State University (OSU) where he also serves as Director of Orthopaedic Research.
 He earned his medical degree from Columbia University's College of Physicians and Surgeons and his ScD in Materials Science and Engineering from MIT.
 Prof. Litsky directs the Orthopaedic BioMaterials Laboratory at OSU which focuses on the study of natural and synthetic materials for orthopaedic, dental, and veterinary hard-tissue applications.
 His research has included new materials for orthopaedic and dental applications including development and evaluation of a reduced-modulus acrylic bone cement and a hydroxyapatite-metal alloy composite for net-shaped manufacture of musculoskeletal implants.
 He also works closely with the OSU Orthopaedic Residents on their research, which encompasses an array of both clinical and basic science projects.
 Prof. Litsky teaches courses on Hard-Tissue Biomaterials, Tissue Mechanics and Research Ethics.